 Winners will receive up to DKK 5 million towards realising their exhibition idea.

 You can apply for the Vision Exhibition Award once a year.
-Applications are accepted from late December.
-For exact dates, check this website or our Facebook page for announcements on when the window for applications opens.
+Applications are accepted from 20 November - 4 December 2020.

 If you make it through to the second round, you will usually be notified in mid-January.
-At that point, you must set aside time to prepare a more detailed description of your concept, budget, time frame etc. You will also receive a reply if you haven’t progressed to the second round.
+You will then have eight weeks to develop a more detailed description of concept, budget, schedule, etc. You will also receive a reply if you haven’t progressed to the second round.

 What potential does art and museums have in an era where all individuals are constantly faced by demands for self-optimisation, agility and robustness?
 This question forms the hub of the exhibition project Work it out!, which focuses on modern working life.
 As part of this project, KUNSTEN Museum of Modern Art will invite local workplaces to enter the museum, becoming active parts of the exhibition, and will also move museum activities out into workplaces in Aalborg.
 The exhibition is scheduled to open in the autumn of 2020.